DESTINATION IDEAS

 Visiting Westminster Abbey London

 Westminster Abbey Doorway Relief sculptures photoThe abbey is open Monday, Tuesday, Thursday and Friday from 9.30am to 4.30pm (last admission 3.30pm), Wednesday 9.30am to 7.00pm (last admission 6.00pm) and Saturday 9.30am to 2.30pm (last admission 1.30pm).
 It is only open for worship on Sundays with not for tourists.
 The public can go to services, but you don't get to wander around oggling and the crypt is closed.
-Admission price is £18 for adults, £15 for students and seniors, $8 for kids 11 to 16.
-A bit pricey, making it one of the better bargains with a London Pass (see The London Pass).
-A number of guided tours are offered at Westminster Abbey costing £5 in addition to the entrance charge.
+It is best to get and advance timed ticket as daily walk-up entries are limited.
+A number of guided tours are offered at Westminster Abbey in addition to the entrance charge.
 If you want to explore on your own an audio guide is free with admission.
 The nearest Underground tube stations are Westminster and St James Park.

 The most recent royal wedding to be held at Westminster Abbey of Prince William and the Duchess Catherine, now Duke and Duchess of Cambridge, was nearly as lavish as Charles and Diana, but with some modern touches.
 Kate arrived in car rather than the traditional royal princess Glass Coach (see Royal Mews Coaches), presumably a nod that she was a commoner, but still Royal Coachmen and Footmen had jobs for the ride home to the palace. © Bargain Travel Europe